Flipside0411/DotFiles/wiki/diary/diary.md

 # Daily Journal

+Jun 28, 2020
+Today is the first day of me being a dual rate supervisor, it makes me a little nervus taking on this responsibility I'm sure that I can do the job but I'm still uncertain of all actions in given situations.
+I will get through it and grow to be a better at surveillance operations within this company, but I have to admit from what little I have seen, this company is much better than the last one I worked for.
+With Richard set to leave on July 16th and the uncertainty of who will take over as Surveillance Manager and how that person will run the department makes for some stress in side of the department.
+It just makes what the future holds up in the air.
 _Jun 24, 2020_
 First day off, I got Kathryn's birthday gift in from Amazon today, I hope that she likes it.
 She said that she wanted a wireless headset for her phone but